ScottDay/FRC-Cpp-Course/draft/OUTLINE.md

 8. Setup and Installation
     - What you need to get started with C++, and where you can get it
 9. C++ Editors

+# Section ___ : Simple Input & Output
+1. Printing to terminal
+2. Input of data from keyboard